-If your academic work is interrupted at any time by health problems, it is vital that your Personal Tutor or College Advisor be informed.
+If your academic work is interrupted at any time by health problems, it is vital that College Advisor be informed.

 On rare occasions there may be a situation where the College believes a student is not fit enough to continue their studies.
 In such cases the College may feel it is necessary for the student to suspend their studies for a period of time in order to recover.